 Serial Port Profile

-The WICED Bluetooth SDK contains all the code to implement the SPP server.
-To make it work you need to initialize the spp server and provide callbacks for starting and stopping connection, and receiving data.
+The WICED Bluetooth SDK contains all the code to implement an SPP server.
+To make it work you need to initialize the server and provide callbacks for starting and stopping the connection and receiving data.
 After you have created your SPP project with the BT Designer tool, you can open the snip.bt.spp example to copy the additional blocks of code that you need.
-Typically, I create a separate files spp.h and spp.c to handle all the SPP server functionality.
+Typically, I create separate files spp.h and spp.c to handle all the SPP server functionality.

-This leads you to two changes that need to happen to the makefile.mk.
-First you need to add the spp_lib.a so that you can link against the SPP functions.
-And, when you add new files to your project you need to add them to the file makefile.mk.
+This leads you to two changes that need to happen to the file makefile.mk.
+First you need to add the spp_lib.a so that you can link the SPP functions.
+Second, when you add new files to your project (like spp.c) you need to add them.